wrye-bash/wrye-bash/Mopy/bash/images/ICON_LICENSES.md

 ## Others

-- `tools/loot.svg` is from https://github.com/loot/loot,
+- `nexus_status.svg` is based on https://github.com/Nexus-Mods/Vortex/blob/master/icons/custom/nexus.svg,
   licensed under the GPLv3 (see below).
+  It has been edited to include a dynamically colored 'status' indicator.

+- `tools/loot.svg` is from https://github.com/loot/loot/blob/master/resources/icons/loot.svg,
+  licensed under the GPLv3 (see below).

-A copy of the original license follows:
+A copy of the GPLv3 follows:

 ```
                     GNU GENERAL PUBLIC LICENSE